arcan1s/ahriman/docs/configuration.rst

 Build related configuration.
 Group name can refer to architecture, e.g. ``build:x86_64`` can be used for x86_64 architecture specific settings.

-* ``allowed_scan_paths`` - paths to be used for implicit dependencies scan, scape separated list of paths, optional.
 * ``archbuild_flags`` - additional flags passed to ``archbuild`` command, space separated list of strings, optional.
-* ``blacklisted_scan_paths`` - paths to be excluded for implicit dependencies scan, scape separated list of paths, optional.
-Normally all elements of this option must be child paths of any of ``allowed_scan_paths`` element.
 * ``build_command`` - default build command, string, required.
 * ``ignore_packages`` - list packages to ignore during a regular update (manual update will still work), space separated list of strings, optional.
 * ``include_debug_packages`` - distribute debug packages, boolean, optional, default ``yes``.
 * ``makepkg_flags`` - additional flags passed to ``makepkg`` command, space separated list of strings, optional.
 * ``makechrootpkg_flags`` - additional flags passed to ``makechrootpkg`` command, space separated list of strings, optional.
+* ``scan_paths`` - paths to be used for implicit dependencies scan, space separated list of strings, optional.
+If any of those paths is matched against the path, it will be added to the allowed list.
 * ``triggers`` - list of ``ahriman.core.triggers.Trigger`` class implementation (e.g. ``ahriman.core.report.ReportTrigger ahriman.core.upload.UploadTrigger``) which will be loaded and run at the end of processing, space separated list of strings, optional.
 You can also specify triggers by their paths, e.g. ``/usr/lib/python3.10/site-packages/ahriman/core/report/report.py.ReportTrigger``.
 Triggers are run in the order of definition.
 * ``triggers_known`` - optional list of ``ahriman.core.triggers.Trigger`` class implementations which are not run automatically and used only for trigger discovery and configuration validation.
 * ``vcs_allowed_age`` - maximal age in seconds of the VCS packages before their version will be updated with its remote source, integer, optional, default is 7 days.